 What are the symptoms of a brain tumor?

-Depending on the brain region affected, brain tumors can cause very different symptoms.
+Depending on the part of the brain affected, a brain tumor can cause a wide variety of symptoms.
 Early detection is therefore often difficult.
-A brain tumor can manifest itself dramatically in an epileptic seizure or cause only very unspecific symptoms, which also frequently occur in harmless diseases.
-The localization of the tumor in the brain is decisive for the symptoms.
-Possible symptoms of brain tumors are:
+It may suddenly manifest itself through an epileptic seizure or initially cause only nonspecific symptoms that are common to many other conditions.
+The tumor’s location in the brain is key to determining the symptoms.

-Epileptic activity, i.e. hyperexcitability of the healthy tissue at the edge of the tumor.
+Due to hyperexcitability of the healthy tissue at the edge of the tumor. - Deficits or functional impairments

 How is a brain tumor diagnosed?